django-haystack/django-haystack/docs/contributing.rst

   * is clear.
   * works across all supported versions of Python/Django.
-  * follows the existing style of the code base (mostly PEP-8).
+  * follows the existing style of the code base formatted with isort_ and Black_ using the provided configuration in the repo
   * comments included as needed.

 * A test case that demonstrates the previous flaw that now passes